 - 1 teaspoon black pepper

-- In a small bowl, combine garlic powder, paprika, salt and black pepper.
-Rub the seasoning mixture over all sides of each chop.
+- Rub the seasoning mixture over all sides of each chop.

-1. Thick-cut pork chops are less likely to dry out than thinner chops.
-I recommend buying pork chops that are at least 1-inch thick so that you will get the moist and tender meat.
+- *Thick-cut pork chops are less likely to dry out than thinner chops.
+I recommend buying pork chops that are at least 1-inch thick so that you will get moist and tender meat.

-2. Salt brings out the natural flavor of pork chops, but if you prefer less salt, you can add 1 tsp to the seasoning, and add more to taste during serving.
+- **Salt brings out the natural flavor of pork chops, but if you prefer less salt, you can add 1 teaspoon to the seasoning, and add more to taste during serving.

-4. If the center of your pork chop is pink after it’s baked, it’s ok as long as the internal temperature reaches 145°F.
+- If the center of your pork chop is a little pink after it’s baked, it’s ok as long as the internal temperature reaches 145°F / 63°C.